 The recruitment landscape continues to change because of the advance of the internet as well as the low unemployment rate.
 Businesses need to adapt to these changes to attract the best candidates.

-The HR industry, in particular, is looking to meet these challenges with technology.
-Technology trends have emerged that will disrupt the way traditional recruitment is done.
-HR teams must utilize these technologies not only to source the best candidates, but also to retain them in the workplace.
+Modern teams must utilize these HR technologies not only to source the best candidates, but also to retain them in the workplace.

 In 2019, HR teams will focus on using marketing tactics to boost their recruitment, including nurturing and sourcing different qualified individuals.

 This approach helps narrow the gap between the growing number of vacancies and less qualified candidates.
 As part of recruitment marketing, the HR team must focus on company branding, so the organization's reputation is protected, allowing them to become the employers of choice.

 A study by LinkedIn found that around 75% of people looking for jobs research a company's brand before applying.
 This means that employer branding is becoming more and more crucial.

 Social media is another transformational HR trend that HR departments are using regularly.
 Social recruiting means building a brand on social media platforms to attract the right candidates.

 If you want to find out how five companies are nailing it with social recruiting, click here to read our blog.